How To Wire Balance Leads For Active Balancer And BMSPosted on: Wed May 03 2023

-Because of this, learning how to wire an active balancer is critical in getting the absolute most out of your battery pack.
+Because of this, learning how to wire a BMS or balancer is critical in getting the absolute most out of your battery pack.
 Even if you don’t plan on equipping your lithium-ion battery with an active balancer, the process is the same for installing BMS leads.

 In this article, we will go over what an active balancer is and a little about how they work.
 We will also discuss the benefits of using an active balancer and we will show you how to wire balance leads for an active balancer and BMS to a lithium-ion battery.

 The act of active balancing is when energy is transferred between the cells to keep them in balance.
 This is in contrast to passive balancing which simply burns off the imbalance as heat.
 An active balancer is a device that facilitates active balancing.
 Some high-end BMS have active balancing built in.
 Most other BMS only use passive balancing and require an external active balancer.

 Balancing, either active or passive helps maintain a healthy battery SoC (State of Charge) and extends the battery's overall cycle life.
 Balancing a battery also provides an additional layer of protection by preventing damage to a given cell group by keeping discharging and overcharging voltage within safe parameters.

 Active balancing is much more effective than passive balancing.
 Not only does balancing happen faster with active balancing, but the balance energy is not wasted as it is passive balancing.
 Instead, the energy is simply moved to other areas of the battery pack.